Skewer (chess): Details

-Skewers can be broken down into two types: absolute and relative.
-In an absolute skewer, the king is in check, therefore the check must be handled (under the rules of chess); whereas in a relative skewer, the pieces involved do not necessarily need to be addressed, but it is generally disadvantageous to not address the skewered piece.

-Absolute skewer

-In this diagram, with White to move, the white king is skewered by the black bishop.
-This is an absolute skewer, because the rules of chess compel White to get out of check (if possible).
-After White chooses one of the handful of legal moves available, Black will capture the white queen.
+In this diagram, with White to move, the white king and queen are skewered by the black bishop.
+The rules of chess compel White to get out of check (if possible).
+After White chooses one of the handful of legal king moves available, Black will capture the white queen.

-Relative skewer

-In this diagram, with Black to move, the black queen is skewered by White's bishop.
-To avoid capture of the queen, Black must move the queen, and on the next move, White can capture the rook.
-This is a relative skewer; Black is likely to move the queen, which is more valuable than the rook—but the choice is still available.
+In this diagram, with Black to move, the black queen and rook are skewered by White's bishop.
+If Black moves the queen to avoid capture, White can take the rook.
+Black is likely to move the queen, which is more valuable than the rook, but the choice is still available (unlike the king being skewered as above).